“One must still have chaos in oneself to be able to give birth to a dancing star.” Nietzsche

 Everyone has a less than perfect day.
 All the teachers we look up to: Gandhi, Dalai Lama, Desmond Tutu, Martin Luther King, Jr. etc. expressed and express themselves sometimes with passion and sometimes with dismay.
 However, there is still a calm running parallel to that expression.
 There may be anger, frustration, pain, elation, jubilation and ecstasy but the way it is expressed is gently, lovingly, firmly with reserve and self-control.

 Additionally, as teachers in the healing arts, we can put so much pressure on ourselves to be a perfect example.
 OR our students and critics put a lot of pressure on us to be perfect.
 Granted, that is more about them than it is about the teacher, but the pressure is there nonetheless.
-It takes a strong, confident, self-aware teacher to remain unaffected by this external pressure.
+It takes a strong, confident, self-aware teacher and individual to remain unaffected by this external pressure.
 Why put immeasurable pressure on ourselves to be other’s idea of perfection and adopt that as our idea of perfection?
+Do we need an idea of perfection about ourselves at all?

-To walk, talk, live and breath as what we feel or have been pressured to feel is as the perfect master, guru (or whatever you choose to label or not label) is completely unnecessary and counterproductive.
+To walk, talk, live and breath as what we feel or have been pressured to feel is as the perfect teacher or person, for that matter, is completely unnecessary and counterproductive.
 It’s a tough role to play in today’s world.

 When we develop our emotions to be expressed in a more serene, calm and composed manner, our existence will follow suit.